lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## October 20, 2017

+CSECS is SO INSPIRING -- I want to really deeply dig into some research!!
+I want to know new things that other people might want to hear about!!!
+I've avoide conferences because writing papers about completed works wasn't helping me get closer to publication -- but now I think I need to do another round of them to inspire me to generate to ideas and research new work.
+I haven't DONE RESEARCH in ages, and I miss it!

 ## October 16, 2017

 Talked with Alex about some of the research rabbit holes I've been going down--